vinod-vms/Momentum-Overbought-Oversold-Scanner-Data-App/readme.md

 You should have Python 3.6 or above installed on your system.

 ### Hosting
-This app is hosted on Heroku: https://stockscanner.herokuapp.com
+This app is hosted on Render: https://stockscanner-kn9o.onrender.com/

 ### License
 You are free to modify or redistribute the code.